 GERO 22000 Sociology of Aging (LA)

-Examination of the prominent sociological theories and research about aging and the ways in which the experience of aging is socially constructed.
+This course presents the prominent sociological theories and research about aging and the ways in which the experience of aging is socially constructed.
 Cross-listed with SOCI 22000.
-Students may not receive credit for both GERO 22000 and SOCI 22000.
+Students may not receive credit for both SOCI 22000 and SOCI 22000.
 Prerequisites: One liberal arts course in any of the following departments: ANTH, CMST, CSCR, ECON, EDUC, GERO, HIST, PHIL, POLT, PSYC, SOCI, WGST.
 (F,Y)

 Attributes: DV, SS